reversed-coffee/reversed-coffee/README.md

 - 🎒 Learning about system administration
 - 🎓 Working on obtaining my associate's degree in IT

-You can learn more about me at [https://reversed.coffee](https://reversed.coffee)!
+You can view my portfolio at [https://reversed.coffee](https://reversed.coffee/projects).

 **Please do not solicit my inbox.
 I am not interested in development services.**